 Hence, it appears to me that it is highly plausible that Paul didn’t believe in spiritual resurrection.
 To summarize;

-- All the terminology Paul uses in his epistles to describe Jesus’ resurrection are either consistent with or directly implies bodily resurrection
+- The terminology Paul uses to describe Jesus’ resurrection directly implies bodily resurrection

-- In the era of Jesus, almost if not all conceptions of resurrection in Judaism were believed in terms of bodily resurrection — hence, Cook notes that the idea of spiritual resurrection at this time in Judaism is a “category mistake” (pg.
+- In the era of Jesus, the background conception of Jewish resurrection was considered bodily — hence, Cook notes that the idea of spiritual resurrection at this time in Judaism is a “category mistake” (pg.
 61)

 O’Neill now begins to address the stories and development of the four Gospels.
 I’ll pick out a number of flaws here and there throughout O’Neill’s argument, before moving to my major argument.

 On the way there [the women going to visit Jesus’ tomb] they ask each other “Who will roll the stone away from the entrance of the tomb?”
 (Mark 16:3), which should strike most readers as a question they should have asked before they set out, if this story was historical.

 Really, should it strike us?
 Well … not really.
 As far as I’m concerned, it’s not too uncommon for people to not actually have thought out all the details before going out with each other, especially on something so emotional where these women … might just really wanted to have seen Jesus as soon as possible.